 Judges across the US make important decisions daily that can affect the lives of all citizens.
-Before they enter the voting booth, voters need to know more about the judicial candidates on the ballot than just a name and affiliated party.
+If you are going to run for judge, you will need to campaign for the office.
+And before they enter the voting booth, voters need to know more about the candidates on the ballot than just a name and affiliated party.

-The laws governing judicial elections vary from state to state.
+Running a campaign for judge is different than other elected positions.
+The laws governing elections vary from state to state.
 However, most state court systems are made up of two sets of trial courts.
 They include trial courts of limited jurisdiction (probate, family, traffic, etc.) and trial courts of general jurisdiction.
 Then there are intermediate appellate courts (in most states) and the highest state court.
 Unlike federal judges that are appointed for life, most state court judges are either elected or appointed for a certain number of years.

 - Family court: This court handles matters concerning adoption, annulments, divorce, alimony, custody, child support, etc.